melvinprince/the-wild-oasis-website-User-Side/README.md

 ## Overview

 **The Wild Oasis Website - User Side** is a web application designed to provide users with an immersive experience related to nature and wildlife.
 Built with Next.js and styled using Tailwind CSS, this project offers a modern and responsive interface for users to explore various features and content.
+Users can also **reserve accommodations, view their reservations, and make payments online** for a seamless experience.

 ## Features